Azure/notation-azure-kv/docs/nv2-sign-verify-aks.md

 1. Capture the public key for verification

-TODO: Short-term - Understand why PUBLIC_KEY command is so complicated / can we make it easier/cleaner?
-TODO: Longer-term - if/once we enable certificate integration via CRDs, then we can separate the helm chart install from the certificate trust store/policies and have a separate step for this.

-Previous article we download the certificate from AKV to the local trust store, which is what we need for PUBLIC_KEY
+In the previous article we downloaded the certificate from AKV to the local trust store, but we'll use a similar command to get the PUBLIC_KEY in a format ratify needs for the purposes of this demo.
+In a production capacity, we should have the

 ```azure-cli
 CERT_ID=$(az keyvault certificate show -n $KEY_NAME --vault-name $AKV_NAME --query 'id' -o tsv)